Ex-Studio 54 owner Mark Fleischman dies by assisted suicide in Switzerland

 The 82-year-old had been suffering from a mysterious degenerative illness since 2016 that had recently confined him to a wheelchair.

-Daniel Fitzgerald, who co-owned Century Club in Los Angeles with Mr Fleischmen, told BBC News he ended his life at the Dignitas clinic on Wednesday.
+Daniel Fitzgerald, who co-owned Century Club in Los Angeles with Mr Fleischmen, told The Independent he ended his life at the Dignitas clinic on Wednesday.

-“I guess he was in more pain than we knew,” Mr Fitzgerald told the BBC.
+“I got a text from (his wife) Mimi this morning to say that he passed away bravely,” he told The Independent.

 Last month, Mr Fleischman revealed his plans to travel to the non-profit Dignitas clinic near Zurich with his wife of 27 years Mimi to end his life.